 There is not really much to do in Betaab Valley.
 It is in itself a tourist attraction of Pahalgam and a fenced park.
 The only thing to do is just to sit down, relax, click a few pictures and spend some time in peace.
 It is a perfect place to visit with your family and kids.

-It kind of reminded me of places like India Gate in Delhi where you visit in the evening to have a good time with your family, have some ice cream, sit down on the grass, talk and have a few laughs.
+It kind of reminded me of places like India Gate in Delhi which you visit in the evening to have a good time with your family, have some ice cream, sit down on the grass, talk and have a few laughs.

 The pony owners and the guides will approach and offer to show you some other spots.
 If you were up for walking and or a pony ride, you can try that.
 I already knew that most of what pony owners offer is just a scam.